- Facts to Know

 - Organizations and Support

 Colorectal cancer is one of the most common cancers in the United States.
-About one in 20 people will develop cancer of the colon or rectum in their lifetimes.
+About one in 23 women (one in 21 men) will develop cancer of the colon or rectum in their lifetimes.
 It also is the second leading cause of cancer deaths when men and women are considered together and is the third leading cause of cancer death among women.

 There are regional differences in colorectal cancer's incidence and mortality throughout the country, with the lowest rates occurring among those living in Western states, and survival rates lowest among African Americans.